z0rr0/aoapi/README.md

-# aoapi
+# AOAPI

-Ask OpenIA API
+Ask OpenIA API.

+This is a simple Go package for OpenAI API chat completion API.